riyazms100/riyazms100/README.md

 # Welcome to Riyaz's Portfolio!

 ## About Me
-I'm a final year B.Tech IT Engineering student passionate about application development, with a focus on Java and Flutter.
-I have experience working on multiple projects using Android Studio.
+I'm a final year B.Tech IT Engineering student passionate about application development & Website development with a focus on Java and Flutter & MERN stack.
+I have experience working on multiple projects using Android Studio, MERN STACK Projects.

 ## Projects